omidarmat/onLearn/react.md

 > Notice that data fetching is possible in both server components and client components.
 It is, however, preferred to do it in server components using `async/await` syntax.
 In client components it is recommended to use 3rd-party libraries (e.g. React Query) to do this.

 > Importing is when a component module imports another component module using the `import` syntax.
 With this in mind, notice that server components can import both server and client components.
 Client components can only import other client components, but not server components.
-Once the client-server boundry is passed, there is no way to go back to the server.
+Once the client-server boundary is passed, there is no way to go back to the server.

 > Rendering is when a component calls another component, meaning that it uses another component inside its JSX.
 With this in mind, client components can render server components that are passed to it as props.
 Server components can render everything, both client and server components.